Recommended Blogs

 SAST vs DAST : 7 Key Differences

-An Overview of SAST
+- An Overview of DAST

 Static application security testing (SAST) analyzes the source code of the application to detect security vulnerabilities.
 The security vulnerabilities may be in the form of SQL injection, buffer overflows, XML, XXE attacks, hardcoded-credentials, vulnerable libraries and other security risks.